Coaching works best when there's a:

 - System's approach to working with teams.
 Built on CRR Global's cornerstone that leadership, beyond functional titles, is a role that belongs to the system, to the team.
 Accordingly, we also believe that a team has a heart and a mind of its own.
 We approach a team in a new way, as a system in its own right.
 Each with a personality and identity of its own.…its own expectations and values and particularly its own culture.

 - Belief that conflict is a springboard to change, healthy conflict and using our 'superpowers' effectively is necessary, needed and possible.
 Exploring effective use of power and deepening our understanding of 'superpowers' is built on the principles and model of Power Intelligence®, the Diamond Power Index™, developed by Diamond Leadership.

 - There's a willingness to learn and grow,

-- There’s a gap between where you are now and where you want to be.
+- There's a gap between where you/your team are now and where you/your team wants to be.

 Successful coaching clients know the value of sharing ideas with someone who understands them and their wants and needs.
 Talking about options with a coach who listens objectively and confidentially is often enough to have choices all become very clear.